 What is De Facto Relationship?

-How To Prove De Facto Relationship In Australia?
+How To Prove Domestic Relationship In Australia?

-A de facto relationship may be proved without registering your de facto relationship in Australia if you and your partner have been in a de facto relationship for at least 12 months.
+A de facto/domestic relationship may be proved without registering your de facto relationship in Australia if you and your partner have been in a de facto relationship for at least 12 months.
 You do not necessarily need to live together to prove your relationship.
 However, you must be able to provide sufficient evidence of the genuineness of your de facto relationship to satisfy the immigration visa/case officer.

 But if you have been in a de facto relationship for less than 12 months with your partner, you can overcome the 12-months-de-facto-relationship-requirement by registering your de facto relationship in Australia.
 You can register your relationship in most Australian states.
 You will still need evidence to satisfy the visa/case officer about the genuineness of your de facto relationship.